NiChrosia/Acceleration/plans/unit-tree.md

 `range`|`0`

 ### Aurora
-A lithe controller ship, with a quad shield, and a revitalizing field.
+A lithe controller ship, with a ultracompressed shield, and a revitalizing field (Regenerating, Overdriving, and Shield Regeneration).
-Has a mounted railgun, as well as two cryo-machine guns.
-Weapons do minimal damage yet inflict freezing status effects.
+Has a mounted railgun, as well as two cryo-energy HMGs.
-- Innermost Shield: Massive amount of health, ultralow regen speed.
-Overdrives nearby units and buildings to 200%
+Shield has large amount of health, but regen and cooldown are very slow.
-- Inner shield: Large amount of health, regenerates slowly.
-- Outer shield: Medium amount of health, and regenerates quickly.
-- Outermost shield: Small amount of health, regenerates ultrafast.

 #### `requirements:`
 |`amount`|`material`|